 Keep in mind that antidepressants are more likely to reduce suicide risk in the long run by improving mood.

-SNRIs aren't considered addictive.
+SNRIs are not considered addictive.
 However, stopping antidepressant treatment abruptly or missing several doses may cause withdrawal-like symptoms.
 This is sometimes called discontinuation syndrome.
-Withdrawal-like symptoms are more common with venlafaxine.
+Withdrawal-like symptoms may be more likely to occur with venlafaxine or desvenlafaxine, though they can occur when any SNRI is stopped abruptly.
 Work with your doctor to gradually and safely decrease your dose.